vicsharp-shibusa/kyna/dotnet/apps/Kyna.Cli/README.md

 # Kyna

-Kyna is a command and control CLI for entry into the other Kyna applications.
+`kyna` is a command and control CLI for entry into the other Kyna CLI applications.

 ## Help Text